SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 This approach makes the range feel like a single entity, as a combination of its end values and operator.
-Because the operator is fixed to the baseline, and is already a familiar punctuation style for eliding values, this does not lead to overly-dense code.*
+Because the operator is fixed to the baseline, and is already a familiar notation for ranges, this does not lead to overly-dense code.*

 Braces and Parentheses